robotology/assistive-rehab/doc/mkdocs/data/main_apps.md

 ```

 Now click on _Assistive_Rehab_App_, hit run and then connect.
 The demo is now running!
-The robot starts looking around to engage a user.
+To make the robot look around and engage the user, just issue the `start` command to the `interactionManager` module.
 If the user accepts the invitation by lifting her/his hand, the interaction starts.
 The user has to repeat the exercise shown by the robot, which in turns evaluates how the exercise is being performed, through a verbal feedback.
 The session ends with the robot giving an overall feedback of the exercise.
 The interaction can go on, as the robot keeps memory of the past interaction.

 Let's look a bit deeper into the application to see which are the modules running: